 is inflammation in the nose after contact with allergens.
 An allergen is anything that causes an abnormal response of the immune system.
 There are 2 main types:

-Seasonal allergic rhinitis (sometimes called hay fever or rose fever)—happen specific times of the year.
+Seasonal (sometimes called hay fever or rose fever)—happen at specific times of the year.
 Common causes are pollens from tree, grass, or weeds.

 An allergic reaction is an overreaction of the immune system.
 A chain of events is started when the allergen makes contact with the inside of the nose.
 Immune cells in the nose release a chemical called histamine.
 Histamine causes itchiness and swelling.
 It also increases the amount of mucus in the nose.

 The doctor will ask about symptoms and past health.
 Allergic rhinitis may be suspected based on symptoms.
 Tests may be done to see what allergens are causing problems.
 The time of year and location may also help to guess the allergen.
 Tests may include: